Frequently Asked Questions

 First and foremost, we look for people who wake up every day wanting to be with children.
 We look for teachers who have deep respect for working in a multi-cultural community.
 We want teachers well-versed in a wide range of theory and practice.
 Most of our teachers have advanced degrees in early childhood or in their area of expertise in the curriculum.
 All have come from outstanding classroom experiences before joining the Academy’s faculty.
 Our head of school sees the hiring process as one of the most important of her responsibilities.

-- What opportunities do the children have to be outdoors?
+- What opportunities do the children have for physical movement?

 This is a priority at the Academy.
-All children have a daily morning recess which takes place on our rooftop playground unless weather prohibits it.
+All children have a daily morning recess.
 Nursery students also have a recess after lunch each day.
-In PreK-Grade 2, they have a physical education class three times a week, which happens in Central Park as much as possible.
+In PreK and up, they have a physical education class three times a week.
+All of these activities take place on our rooftop or in Central Park as much as possible.
 We believe fervently in children’s need to move, to play, and to breathe in fresh air as much as possible.

 - How do you use the cultural offerings of the city as a supplement to the classroom?